The best free logo maker to use

 Reasons to avoid

-While it's nice to have a load of ready-made options to choose from, if you'd prefer to build up your logo yourself then Ucraft's Logo Maker provides that option.
+While it's nice to have a load of ready made options to choose from, if you'd prefer to build up your logo yourself then Ucraft's Logo Maker provides that option.
 Essentially it's a very simple vector editor with a limited number of shapes, fonts and icons that you can combine and move around as you please.

 We found that without the hand-holding and templates of other logo makers, Ucraft does require a bit more design nous to get the most out of it.
 If, for instance, you had to pause reading the last paragraph to look up what a 'vector editor' was, then this probably isn't the right one for you.

 The process of creating a logo takes more time.
-But the big benefit that we found when we tested it is that you can align and resize the elements as you please, giving you more change of creating a design that feels well balanced.
+But the big benefit that we found when we tested it is that you can align and resize the elements as you please, giving you more chance of creating a design that feels well balanced.
 The options are fairly basic, so it's still very easy to use.
 The stripped-down UI means it's easy to find things, and we found that it's very clear how to move elements forwards and backwards.

 Best of the rest